The Projection Problem in Commutative, Positively Ordered Monoids: -ideals

-The general conjecture that $\kappa(\Ta,\Id)$ may be {\it any} cardinal number is false.
-This conclusion was established long ago by Erd\H{o}s and Tarski \cite{erdos_tarski}.
+Erd\H{o}s and Tarski \cite{erdos_tarski} proved that the general conjecture that $\kappa( M,\Id)$ may be {\it any} cardinal number is false.
 In the next Lemma we adapt their result to the present setting.